 “He had all the talent in the world,” Bockwinkel started with.
 “I knew him well and I knew his father well too, Larry the Ax Hennig.
 Most of the athletes you had a lot of respect for, and everybody knows which ones you don’t.
 There was no question, Curt Hennig was a dynamite young buck.
 He was fulfilling all the things a father would like to see, just like my father had done the same thing.”

 So, he had no problem dropping the title to him in Minnesota one night in 1997 – “When you’re doing the right thing for the business, you don’t worry about it.”

 Another multi-generation guy tied to the wrestling world is WWE head, Vince McMahon.

 “There’s no question, as far as I’m concerned, Vince McMahon, what he did and how he gave the profession the national glow that it’s constantly had, that was just something special.
 There wasn’t a promoter in the entire country who wouldn’t have wanted to do the same thing.
 All of them, all of them, would have liked to have walked down that path.
-Vince Jr., as a third generation guy, he’s been around the business forever.
+Vince Jr., as a third-generation guy, he’s been around the business forever.
 Everybody may think Vince is a villainous individual or whatever.
 No – he’s somebody who knew the business, understood the business, still understands the business.
-Damn it hell, he’s done with it what others would liked to have done, but they did not have the ambition to sit down, think about it, work it out, carry it out and move on.”
+Damnit to hell, he’s done with it what others would like to have done, but they did not have the ambition to sit down, think about it, work it out, carry it out and move on.”